Does anyone else own an exotic pet (reptiles, inverterbrate etc.)?

 Not the greatest picture but he's gorgeous!

-I can't wait till I've graduate and got a job so I can expand my collection On my list are both Columbian and Brazillian Rainbow boas, a Hog Island Boa, a crested gecko, and a couple more different pythons.
+I can't wait till I've graduate and got a job so I can expand my collection :smile: On my list are both Columbian and Brazillian Rainbow boas, a Hog Island Boa, a crested gecko, and a couple more different pythons.

-(Original post by lightburns)
+Original post by lightburns

 Non-venomous, small, not dangerous in any way.
 Quiet, non-smelly, fully enclosed in a small box.
 Unlike mammals, not prone to any kind of infestation, and unable to damage the property.